lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 Another improvement to the previous set of headers is a header which can tell the browser which content to trust so that the browser is able to prevent attempts to disable malicious content injection that is specified not to be trusted by web servers.

-With [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/Introducing_Content_Security_Policy) (CSP) it is possible to prevent a wide range of attacks, including Cross-site scripting and other content injections, incluing Clickjacking which we already reviewed and in this regard if CSP is implemented then it obsoletes the need to also use the X-Frame-Options header.
+With [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/Introducing_Content_Security_Policy) (CSP) it is possible to prevent a wide range of attacks, including Cross-site scripting and other content injections, including Clickjacking which we already reviewed and in this regard if CSP is implemented then it obsoletes the need to also use the X-Frame-Options header.

 ### The Risk